oiad/vkc/README.md

 # Infistar setup:

-1. Make sure the variable _BCM (around line 99) is set to false.

-2. In your AHconfig.sqf make sure the variable _cMenu (around line 158) contains "#USER:_keyMenu".

-2. If you have <code>_CSA = true;</code> in your AHconfig.sqf: Add 4800 to the end of your _ALLOWED_Dialogs array, i.e:
+1. If you have <code>_CSA = true;</code> in your AHconfig.sqf: Add 4800 to the end of your _ALLOWED_Dialogs array, i.e:
 	```sqf
 	_ALLOWED_Dialogs = _ALLOWED_Dialogs + [81000,88890,20001,20002,20003,20004,20005,20006,55510,55511,55514,55515,55516,55517,55518,55519,555120,118338,118339,571113,4800]; // adding some others from community addons
 	```

 # Changing to newest version with UI:

-1. Install new the BattlEye filter for your scripts.txt
+1. Copy the files from the github repo in the <code>scripts\vkc</code> folder to your current VKC folder in your mission file overwriting anything when prompted.

 2. In your <code>dayz_code\compile\fn_selfActions.sqf</code> find this code block:
 	```sqf